voteliquid/blog/_posts/2017-03-06-how-to-move-past-two-parties.md

 No wonder campaigns can become so nasty.

-No wonder politicians take money from groups they'd otherwise not owe favors.
+No wonder politicians take money from groups they'd otherwise rather not owe favors.

 #### A two-party [duopoly](/assets/article_images/2017-03-06-how-to-move-past-two-parties/duopoly.gif)

 Individuals want a voice, but strategy says that picking a third party is "throwing away your vote".

-Social choice theory [shows](http://zesty.ca/voting/sim/) how this entrenches a two-party landscape.

 We're pressured to pick *the lesser of two evils*, instead of how we really feel.

+Social choice theory [shows](http://zesty.ca/voting/sim/) how our election rules entrench a two-party landscape.

 #### But a [liquid democratic system](/2016/09/21/what-is-liquid-democracy/) is different

 Instead of winner-take-all, representation becomes proportional.

 51% of support from the electorate means 51% of voting power in the legislature.

-Everyone else can still have a voice.
+Everyone else, including minority candidates, can still have a voice.

 #### Citizens become free to choose representatives right for them